 Then ask, “What did you do?”

-Whenever prescriptions are issued from afar, bad things are likely to happen.
+Whenever leaders issue prescriptions from afar, bad things are likely to happen.
 The best antidote we know?
-Confirm what is actually happening, as it is happening.
-Diagnose and prescribe as close in time and place as possible to the work.
-We think it’s one of the most important principles and practices of lean management.
+Confirm what is happening as it is happening.
+Diagnose and prescribe as close in time and place as possible to the work, preferably in partnership with the person or people doing the work.
+That is one of lean management’s most vital principles and practices.